chiragjagani/chiragjagani/README.md

 ## 🧑‍💻 About Me

-🎓 Final-year **Computer Engineering** student from LDRP-ITR, Gandhinagar
+🎓 Completed **Bachelor of Engineering in Computer Engineering** from LDRP-ITR, Gandhinagar
 👨‍💼 6 months of professional experience from industry internships
 🚀 Exploring Spring Boot, Spring Security, JWT, Microservices, MongoDB, and React
 🛠️ Currently building: `MindfulSync` – a mental health and peer support platform